Say Hello to the Brand Team of the Future (No Time Travel Needed)

 To give employees the right amount of responsibility, you need to know how experienced they are with branding and how invested they are in maintaining it.
 If you find that your entry and mid-level employees don’t understand or appreciate your branding, you shouldn’t give them the freedom to innovate right out of the gate.

 Instead, you should give the team leader or manager the responsibility for brand governance within their team — and slowly increase employee autonomy as they’re trained by the brand team and their manager.
+You can learn more about responsibilities in our Brand Stewardship guide.

 Teach the Core Brand Principles